 - a trust fund

-Fortunately, annuities are assets that can be valued and sold on the secondary market to a finance firm that specializes in factoring.
-CBC Settlement Funding can provide you with cash in exchange for selling some or all of your future payments rights.
+Fortunately, CBC Settlement Funding can provide you with cash in exchange for selling some or all of your future payments rights.
 By selling your future payments in exchange for an immediate large cash lump sum, you can better meet your current financial needs.

 About Annuity Payouts

 Selling annuity payments, also known as an “annuity transfer,” is an exchange of your steady stream of periodic payments for one large lump sum of cash immediately.
-Account owners may sell their annuity in its entirety, or in part, which is called a partial sale.
-The lump sum will be less than the total that you would have received by the end of the payment period.
-However, a total or partial sale means you will have a large amount of money now rather than receiving small payments over an extended period of time.
+Account owners may sell their annuity in its entirety, or in a partial sale, but will have to pay interest for the quick turnaround.
+For that reason, the lump sum will be less than the total you would have received by the end of the payment period.
+Other reasons the lump sum payment may fall below its original value include:

 Reasons to Sell Your Annuity